crista/exercises-in-programming-style/23-passive-aggressive/README.md

 Constraints:

-- A sequence of functions should not proceed if preconditions aren't met or if errors occur

-- Core program functions have no exception handling, not even the main function

-- The final result of the function chain should show the failure, if one occurred
+- Every single procedure and function checks the sanity of its arguments and refuses to continue when the arguments are unreasonable, throwing an exception

+- When calling out other functions, core program functions don't check for errors

+- Exception handling occurs only at the top level of a function call chain

 Possible names:

 - Passive aggressive
-- Monadic Exceptions